fabiocarrara/web-cv/README.md

 Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Customization

+Customization files are all stored inside the 'data' folder

+### main.json

+The main.json file is the main configuration file.
+Currently the only supported attribute is 'language' which determines the folder in which other json files will be read.
+For example, if you se it to 'en', all other json file will be read from the 'data/en' folder.

+### labels.json

+The labels.json files contains all the labels of the CV.
+If you want to translate the CV to your own language, you need to create a new folder with your language name, translate the labels and save the labels.json file inside the new folder and set the language value in the main.json file.

+TODO: document the labels

+### data.json

+The data.json file contains the data that is used to fill the CV.

+TODO: document the data

 ## Contacts

 For any information you can contact: